 - PCB 6447C - Community Ecology (4 credits)

-International Agroecology Experience (3 credits): All PhD students in the Agroecology concentration must have an understanding of international cropping systems.
+International Research Immersion (4 credits): All PhD students in the Agroecology concentration must have an understanding of international cropping systems.
 The program currently has international partner institutions with which academic agreements are in place.
 The student and committee will define the most applicable international location, depending on the specifics of each program.
 Each student must spend from three to six months abroad at one of our Partner Institutions, during which time students are expected to participate in ongoing research at the host institution with resident faculty mentors.
 During this time, the student can enroll in distance education classes offered by the program as well as attend local classes offered by the international institution (at his own costs).
 Following this experience, the student presents a seminar to his/her advisor describing his involvement in the research at the partner institution.